kleviss/recipe4uv2/README.md

 ## Contact Developer

-You can contact me in Linkedin [Klevis Xhyra Linkedin](https://www.linkedin.com/in/klevis-xhyra/).
+You can contact me in Linkedin [Klevis Xhyra](https://www.linkedin.com/in/klevis-xhyra/).